faisalarshadciit/faisalarshadciit/README.md

 -----------------------------------------------------------
 **📖 About Me**

-Passionate Mobile App Developer with 4+ years of experience specializing in Flutter, known for thriving in dynamic environments and for my agility in coding.
-With additional expertise in native Android development using Java and native iOS development using Swift, I've honed my skills in creating high-performing, feature-packed mobile applications.
-As a Top Rated Freelancer on Upwork, I've had the privilege to transform numerous ideas into successful apps across multiple platforms.
+I'm a passionate Mobile App Developer with over 4 years of experience, specializing in Flutter for cross-platform development.
+My background also includes extensive expertise in native Android development using Java and Kotlin Jetpack Compose, and native iOS development with SwiftUI.
+Known for thriving in dynamic environments and agile coding, I've successfully turned numerous ideas into high-performing, feature-rich apps across various platforms.
+As a Top Rated Freelancer on Upwork, I bring a proven track record of transforming client visions into impactful applications.

 -----------------------------------------------------------

 **🛠️ Skills & Expertise**

-Mobile App Development: Expert in Flutter, FlutterFlow, Native Android (Java), Native iOS (SwiftUI); proficient in creating high-quality iOS and Android apps.
+**Mobile App Development**: Expert in Flutter, FlutterFlow, Native Android (Java & Kotlin Jetpack Compose), Native iOS (SwiftUI); proficient in creating high-quality iOS and Android apps.

-API Integration: Capable of integrating various APIs to achieve seamless functionality across platforms.
+**API Integration**: Proficient in integrating diverse APIs to ensure seamless functionality and connectivity across platforms.

-Firebase: Extensive experience in utilizing Firebase to create dynamic, real-time, and scalable applications.
+**Firebase**: Extensive experience in utilizing Firebase to create dynamic, real-time, and scalable applications.

+**State Management**: Skilled in managing state using Provider, GetX and other state management solutions in Flutter.

+**In-App Purchases**: Proficient in implementing In-App Purchases using RevenueCat/Qonversion for both Play Store and App Store.

+**Google Maps**: Experienced in integrating Google Maps into applications.

+**Google AdMob**: Experienced in integrating AdMob for in-app advertising.

+**MVC (Model-View-Controller)**: Skilled in applying MVC architecture for clean and maintainable code.

+**Deep Linking**: Experienced in implementing deep linking to enhance user navigation within apps.

+**OneSignal**: Experienced in integrating OneSignal for push notifications.

-Project Management Tools: Adept in GitLab, Bitbucket, and Trello for streamlined development processes.
+**Project Management Tools**: Adept with GitLab, Bitbucket, and Trello, facilitating efficient and organized development processes.

 -----------------------------------------------------------